steven-matison/NiFi-Templates/README.md

 Excel to SQL Demo - Import Excel Colummn Data to SQL

+EvaluateJsonPath Demo - Demonstration of accessing json array values inside of json objects

+EvaluateJsonPath Demo 2 - In this demo we split a json, then evaluate an id within an array.

 Get File Demo - Demo examples for NiFI Processors: GetFile, GetFtp, GetHttp (http and https)

 InvokeHttp Demo - Demo post using credentials and mime.type.